 You’ll have an ongoing relationship with this surgeon for at least a year as you meet for follow-up assessments and celebrate results down the line.
 It’s tough to share vulnerable moments with someone you have trouble talking to.
 We recommend that you verify top-tier experience and skill, then ensure that you feel great on a gut level too.

 Dr. Cory Torgerson – Face Surgeon

 Dr. Torgerson endeavours to make all his patients feel valued.
 We know that planning a cosmetic procedure—especially the first—can be nerve-wracking.
 We know people have many questions that they’re shy to ask.
 It’s also vital that no one feels pressured to choose a procedure that they don’t need or want.
-At our clinic, Dr. Torgerson ensures that all surgical consultations are free.
-The chance for our clients to ask questions openly, be well-informed, and make the best choice without pressure is essential.
+At our clinic, Dr. Torgerson ensures that all surgical consultations are a chance for his clients to ask questions openly, be well-informed, and make the best choice without obligation to book a procedure.
 We welcome you to take the next steps of your journey with us.
 We’re happy to answer questions and help you realize all the beautiful potential in your facial surgery procedure.
 Contact us today and let’s get started.